NVIDIA-RTX/DirectXShaderCompiler/docs/DXIL.rst

-257 StartInstanceLocation                                 returns the StartInstanceLocation from Draw*Instanced 258 CoopVector_Index                                      Returns the element in an Coop Vector at specified index 259 CoopVector_Annotate                                   Annotate a wave matrix pointer with the type information 260 CoopVector_ScalarOp                                   Perform scalar operation on each element of Cooperative Vector 261 CoopVector_LoadRawBuf                                 Load coop vector from raw buffer 262 CoopVector_StoreRawBuf                                Store wave matrix to raw buffer 263 CoopVector_MatMul                                     Vector Matrix Multiply 264 CoopVector_MatMulAdd                                  Vector Matrix Multiply 265 CoopVector_EqualTo                                    Perform scalar operation on each element of Cooperative Vector 266 CoopVector_ScalarMulAdd                               Perform scalar operation on each element of Cooperative Vector 267 CoopVector_Min                                        Perform scalar operation on each element of Cooperative Vector 268 CoopVector_Max                                        Perform scalar operation on each element of Cooperative Vector 269 CoopVector_Activation                                 Perform scalar operation on each element of Cooperative Vector 270 CoopVector_Clamp                                      Perform scalar operation on each element of Cooperative Vector
+257 StartInstanceLocation                                 returns the StartInstanceLocation from Draw*Instanced 258 CoopVector_Index                                      Returns the element in an Coop Vector at specified index 259 CoopVector_Annotate                                   Annotate a wave matrix pointer with the type information 260 CoopVector_Fill                                       Fill coopvector with scalar value 261 CoopVector_ScalarOp                                   Perform scalar operation on each element of Cooperative Vector 262 CoopVector_LoadRawBuf                                 Load coop vector from raw buffer 263 CoopVector_StoreRawBuf                                Store wave matrix to raw buffer 264 CoopVector_MatMul                                     Vector Matrix Multiply 265 CoopVector_MatMulAdd                                  Vector Matrix Multiply 266 CoopVector_EqualTo                                    Perform scalar operation on each element of Cooperative Vector 267 CoopVector_ScalarMulAdd                               Perform scalar operation on each element of Cooperative Vector 268 CoopVector_Min                                        Perform scalar operation on each element of Cooperative Vector 269 CoopVector_Max                                        Perform scalar operation on each element of Cooperative Vector 270 CoopVector_Activation                                 Perform scalar operation on each element of Cooperative Vector 271 CoopVector_Clamp                                      Perform scalar operation on each element of Cooperative Vector
 === ===================================================== =======================================================================================================================================================================================================================